Ya-Foo/QR-register/README.md

 - OAuth credentials - obtain from me

 > [!CAUTION]
 > Sharing the credentials will allow potential malicious activites to be performed under my account.
-So please keep my credentials secret :sob::sob::sob:
+So please keep my credentials secret :sob::sob::sob:.

 ### Installation

-Just simply download this repo then move the `env` into the directory, after that open PowerShell and activate the environment with
+Just simply download this repo then move the `env` into the directory, after that open PowerShell and activate the environment

 ```shell
 cd env